 One of the hottest topics on this blog is the government’s crackdown on the misclassification of W-2 Employees as Independent Contractors (IC’s).
 We always strive to educate recruiters on this issue and keep you abreast of the latest developments.

-To that end, the recent CNNMoney.com article “Why America is going the way of the freelancer“ does a good job of explaining the differences between “temporary employees” (which we generally refer to on this blog as“contractors”) and IC’s.
-It also explores the risks associated with using IC’s.
+To that end, the recent CNNMoney.com article “Why America is going the way of the freelancer“ does a good job of explaining the difference between temps and independent contractors.
+(Note: we generally refer to “temps” on this blog as “contractors.”)
+The article also explores the risks associated with using IC’s.

 In the article, Gene Zaino, CEO of independent consultancy services firm MBO Partners, describes temporary employees as workers employed by a staffing agency (or in the case of Top Echelon Contracting, a contracting back-office) who are placed by a recruiter and are paid on a W-2.
 IC’s are self-employed and are paid on a 1099.